galterdatalab/foundations-genomebrowsers/Tools.md

 # Uploading Your Own Data
 Both sites allow you to upload your own experimental data.
-There isn't time to demonstrate this for this session, but we have included instructions on how to prepare data for upload to UCSC using Globus.
-Those instructions, created by Rad
+There isn't time to demonstrate this for this session, but we have included instructions on how to prepare data for upload to UCSC using Globus and Quest.
+Those instructions, created by NUIT Research Computing and Data Services, are available in this repository.
+These instructions can be modified to work for Ensembl, too.
+Uploading data can be done in the **My Data** menu in UCSC, and the **Custom Tracks** menu in the browser view of Ensembl.